hashicorp/packer/website/source/docs/provisioners/file.html.md

 The behavior when uploading symbolic links depends on the communicator.
 The Docker communicator will preserve symlinks, but all other communicators will treat local symlinks as regular files.
-If you wish the preserve symlinks when uploading, it's recommended that you use `tar`.
+If you wish to preserve symlinks when uploading, it's recommended that you use `tar`.
 Below is an example of what that might look like: